alirezazd/context-aware_speech-enhancement/README.md

 | 7 |               Microsoft Visual Studio 2019               | [Donwload](https://visualstudio.microsoft.com/downloads/)                                                                        |
 ### Installation
 1. Install Matlab.
-2. Install Visual Studio.
+2. To automatically install device support, put the .qdz file in the same path where Quartus installer is located and then run the installer.
-3. To automatically install device support, put the .qdz file in the same path where Quartus installer is located and run the installer.
+3. Install DSP Buider, it should automatically detect Matlab R2013a installation path during the setup.
-4. Install DSP Buider, it should automatically detect Matlab R2013a installation path during the setup.
+4. Install ModelSim.
-5. Install ModelSim.
+5. Install Visual Studio.